min69u/Reforestation/README.md

-## I considered building the patio by myself.
-But I didn't have the stones.
+## Why was the broom late for the meeting?
+He overswept.